🗗️

 Table of Contents - Matrix

-Select your Operation from the dropdown: Add, Subtract, Multiply, Determinant, or Transpose.
+Select Operation from the dropdown: Add, Subtract, Multiply, Determinant, or Transpose.

 Enter Matrix A using bracket notation.
 Rows are separated by commas, enclosed in outer brackets: